chirag127/SmartMate-AI/README.md

-# SmartMate AI - Your AI-Powered Browser Sidekick
+# 📘 SmartMate AI - Your AI-Powered Browser Sidekick

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 SmartMate AI is a multi-browser compatible extension that enhances user productivity and personalization by integrating Gemini 2.0 Flash Lite for intelligent content generation, summarization, and contextual assistance directly in the browser.

+## 🚀 Live Demo

+Visit our [SmartMate AI Website](https://chirag127.github.io/SmartMate-AI/) to learn more about the extension and its features.

 ## 🚀 Features